tw-mosip/inji-vc-renderer/kotlin/Readme.md

 4. MissingTemplateIdException is thrown if template id is missing in render method
 5. SvgFetchException is thrown if fetching SVG from the URL fails
 6. InvalidRenderMethodException is thrown if render method object is invalid
+7. MultibaseValidationException is thrown if digestMultibase validation fails
+8. PageSetParsingException is thrown if parsing pageSet fails in Svg to Pdf conversion
+9. UnsupportedCredentialFormat is thrown if unsupported credential format is passed to the renderVC method

 ### Steps involved in SVG Template to SVG Image Conversion